Mazda6: First generation (GG1; 2002)

 In North America, the 5-speed automatic optional on the V6 models were replaced by an Aisin 6-speed automatic for the 2005 model year.
 The four-cylinder model received a FS5A-EL five-speed automatic in the following year.
 Power was directed to the front wheels in most markets, although full-time all-wheel-drive models were available in Japan, Europe, and Australia.
 Not all configurations were available in all areas – for example, the Mazda 6 as released in Australia was available in 2.3L four-cylinder guise only, when the 626 it replaced had been available with a choice of four- or six-cylinder engines.
 The MZI V6 engine was only fitted to vehicles manufactured at Mazda's Flat Rock Assembly Plant and destined for the U.S. and Canadian domestic markets.

 Mazda's Hofu Plant in Yamaguchi Prefecture produced the Mazda6 for international markets from February 2002 to August 2007.
 In North America, Mazda6 production was handled at the AutoAlliance International plant in Flat Rock, Michigan.
 The first Mazda6 rolled off the AAI assembly line on October 1, 2002, one month after 626 production ended.
 There are also satellite plants building Mazda6 models in China and Thailand for local markets.

 In September 2005, the Mazda6 received a facelift which introduced 5-speed auto and 6-speed manual transmissions, standard 16- or 17-inch alloy wheels, and minor bodywork upgrades.

 In China, the Mazda6 was introduced by FAW Mazda in 2003.
-Despite the release of its successors, the first generation car, known locally as the Maliu (马六, "Horse 6"), continues to be manufactured at FAW's Changchun plant, having sold over 770,000 units as of 2014.
-This model is also used as the base for the FAW Benteng, also known as Besturn B70 or Hongqi C301.
+Despite the release of its successors, the first generation car, known locally as the Maliu (马六, "Horse 6"), continued to be manufactured at FAW's Changchun plant, having sold over 770,000 units as of 2014.
+This model was also used as the base for the Bestune B70.